 The Flakiest All-Butter Pie Crust

 The foundation of any great pie is the crust, and my all-butter pie crust delivers every time.
-Made entirely with butter, it bakes into golden layers that are flaky, rich, and full of flavor.
+Made entirely with butter, it bakes into golden, flaky layers that are rich and full of flavor.

 The secret starts with cold butter.
 As it melts in the oven, it creates steam pockets that form those delicate, crisp layers.
 The method is simple: mix flour, salt, and cold butter until you see pea-sized chunks, then add just enough cold water to bring the dough together.
 The result is a dough that rolls out smoothly and bakes into the perfect base for your Honeycrisp apple pie.